Definition of

 The adjective applied to people

-If the adjective permeable is applied to a person, it is referring to the fact that he or she is an easily influenced subject .
-Human beings who change their behavior based on the opinions of others receive this qualification.
+If the adjective permeable is applied to a person, it is being mentioned that they are an influenceable subject .
+Human beings who change their behavior due to the opinions of others receive this qualification.

-“The local mayor always wants to be surrounded by open-minded people so he can impose his views” and “I have never been open-minded to what the neighbors say, so I don't care what they think about the work I'm doing at home” are sentences that show this usage.
+“The local mayor always wants to be surrounded by permeable people so he can impose his points of view” and “I was never permeable to what the neighbors say, so I don't care what they think about the works I am doing in my house” are sentences that show this use.

 Leaky gut syndrome

-The intestine is naturally permeable, as it needs to allow small molecules to pass through so that our body can absorb important nutrients; furthermore, one of the main functions of the cells in the intestinal wall is the regulation of said permeability.
+The intestine is permeable by nature, since it needs to allow small molecules to pass through so that our body absorbs important nutrients; Furthermore, one of the main functions of the cells of the intestinal wall is the regulation of said permeability.

-When the walls of the intestine become severely inflamed, openings in the intestinal barrier between epithelial cells (known as tight junctions ) begin to let microbes, undigested food particles, toxins, and other organisms into the bloodstream and allow them to circulate freely.
-In response to this phenomenon , called leaky gut syndrome , the immune system responds by attacking the elements that have passed through the tight junctions as if they were pathogens.
+When the walls of the intestine become significantly inflamed, openings in the intestinal barrier between epithelial cells (known as tight junctions ) begin to let in the bloodstream of microbes, undigested food particles, and toxins, among other bodies, and allow them to circulate freely.
+Faced with this phenomenon , which is called leaky gut syndrome , the immune system responds by attacking the elements that have passed through the tight junctions, as if they were pathogens.

-Some of the causes of leaky gut syndrome include:
+Some of the causes of leaky gut syndrome are:

-• Consumption of certain foods , such as gluten (the main cause), refined sugar in large quantities, preservatives, refined flours, flavorings and processed foods, since they cause the body to enter certain substances that it identifies as toxins.
+• Consumption of certain foods , such as gluten (the main cause), refined sugar in large quantities, preservatives, refined flours, flavorings and processed foods, since they allow certain substances to enter the body that it identifies as toxins.

-• Chronic stress , which usually causes a marked deficiency in the immune system, which results in pathogens successfully entering the body and inflammation of the intestine, giving way to excessive permeability.
+• Chronic stress , which generally causes a marked deficiency in the immune system, which results in pathogens successfully entering the body and the intestine becoming inflamed, giving way to its excessive permeability.

 • Inflammations in the digestive tract, which can arise from hypochlorhydria, that is, a lack of hydrochloric acid in the stomach;